 What should I do if my child misses a dose of the vaccine?

 Contact your child's healthcare provider to schedule a catch-up dose.

 Who should not get the hepatitis B vaccine or should wait to get it?

-If your child is sick, wait until his symptoms go away before he gets the vaccine.
-Your child should not get the vaccine if he has a severe allergy to yeast or to any part of the hepatitis B vaccine.
-He should not get a second dose of the vaccine if he had a severe allergic reaction to the first dose.
+If your child is sick, wait until symptoms go away before he or she gets the vaccine.
+Your child should not get the vaccine if he or she has a severe allergy to yeast or to any part of the hepatitis B vaccine.
+Your child should not get a second dose of the vaccine if he or she had a severe allergic reaction to the first dose.

 What are the risks of the hepatitis B vaccine?

 The area where your child got the shot may be sore.
-He may have a low fever.
-He may have an allergic reaction to the vaccine.
+This should get better in 1 to 2 days.
+He or she may have a low fever.
+He or she may have an allergic reaction to the vaccine.
 This can be life-threatening.